 The Rational Questionnaire in the SRP provides another option for animal drug manufacturers to submit adverse event reports electronically to CVM.
 The Rational Questionnaire is a web-based questionnaire that displays a series of questions to be answered by the person submitting the report.
 These questions are intended to ensure proper collection of the information that is needed by FDA to appropriately evaluate the reported incident.
 Since the SRP only supports transmission of individual reports via the Rational Questionnaire, companies wanting to send batches of multiple reports might prefer the gateway-to-gateway method.

-However, three-day NADA/ANADA Field Alert Reports must be submitted directly to the appropriate FDA District Field Office or local FDA resident post by telephone or other telecommunication means, and paper form.
+Three-day NADA/ANADA Field Alert Reports must be submitted directly to the appropriate FDA District Field Office or local FDA resident post.
+The information initially may be provided by telephone or other telecommunication means, with prompt written follow up using and the paper Form FDA 1932.
 (See 21 CFR 514.80(b)(1)).